Right Arrow

 Beyond direct savings, facilities benefit from:

-• Reduced insurance premiums: Strong safety records drive significant premium reductions
+• Reduced insurance premiums: Strong safety records drive substantial premium reductions

-• Avoided regulatory fines: OSHA penalties for safety violations have increased, making non-compliance more costly
+• Reduced risk of regulatory fines: OSHA penalties for safety violations have increased, making non-compliance more costly

 • Lower workers' compensation claims: Fewer injuries mean reduced claim costs

-• Decreased legal exposure: Detailed documentation protects against litigation
+• Decreased legal exposure: Detailed documentation helps manage litigation risk

 • Enhanced employee retention: Safer workplaces reduce turnover costs